Before You Go

 Student Travel to the United Kingdom

 - The British Consulate-General, Los Angeles is located at 11766 Wilshire Boulevard, Suite 1200, Los Angeles, California 90025-6538 and can be contacted at (310) 481-0031.
-Please visit the UKVisas website for information on the necessity of travel visas and other documentation for travellers to the United Kingdom.
-U.S. citizen students travelling to the United Kingdom from the U.S. for a period of six months or less do not need a visa at this time.
+Please visit the UKVisas website for information on the necessity of travel visas and other documentation for travelers to the United Kingdom.
+U.S. citizen students traveling to the United Kingdom from the U.S. for a period of six months or less do not need a visa at this time.
 Students visiting the U.K. for more than six months will require a visa.
 Please visit the website of the Consulate-General to verify all particular entry and visit requirements.

 - The U.S. Embassy in London is located at 33 Nine Elms Lane, London, SW11 7US, and can be contacted at (20) 7499-9000 for both regular inquiries and emergencies.